How to Collect Email Addresses in WordPress (29 Tips)

 3. Create a Powerful Lead Capturing Form for Your Site

-Adding a lead capture or lead generation form to your website is another way to collect email addresses in WordPress.
+Adding a lead capture or lead generation form to your website is another way to use your WordPress website to collect email addresses.

 A lead generation form or opt-in form helps you collect important data from visitors.
 For example, their email addresses, phone numbers, etc. Here’s an example from the Daily Harvest site.